Akash-Jariwala/lipsync-assignment/README.md

    Once the execution is complete, you can find the lipsynced video in the `results` folder of the cloned repository.

+#### NOTE: `video_translation.ipynb` and `lipsync_model.ipynb`, both files are identical.
+If you are using [colab file](https://github.com/Akash-Jariwala/lipsync-assignment/blob/main/video_translation.ipynb) then simply run all the cells sequentially.

 ## Acknowledgements

 We acknowledge the contribution of the original creators of the pretrained lipsync model.
 The pretrained model used in this assignment is available in the repository cloned from [URL_of_the_cloned_repository.git].
 We thank them for their efforts in making this model available to the public.